Sekqies/physics-engine/README.md

 # physics-engine
-Physics engine made in c++.
-Supposedly.
-If the project is, in fact, ever made.
 ---
 # Style Guide
 There are some small conventions in place for contributing code to this project.
 Namely: